 - Support for non-custody exchange of any tokens within the FreeTON network

 - Support for adding liquidity to the exchange from external blockchains at least through smart contract system or using atomic swap bridges described in atomic swap contest

-- Non-custody approach to both exchange and liquidity provision
+- Non-custody approach to exchange order books and/or liquidity provision

 - Support of de-bot interface for at least testing purposes